soybeanboy15/AvaQuadruped_Jupyter/README.md

 ## Overview
 This repository will contain the code, bill of materials for my quadruped robot using a Nvidia Jetson Nano I developed as well as stl files to 3D print the design.
-There is still much to work on and I will update this repository as I progress on this project :).
+There is still much to work on and I will update this repository as I progress on this project.

 ## Existing Designs and Code Used
 I would like to thank Miguel Ayuso Parrilla as I used his quadruped leg design and learnt alot from his project at:

 https://hackaday.io/project/171456-diy-hobby-servos-quadruped-robot

-I also learnt much and based my design from the work done by the SpotMicroAi community here:
+I also learned many things from the work done by the SpotMicroAi community here:

 https://spotmicroai.readthedocs.io/en/latest/